Dajana9/MPU6050-Rpi2-Qt/README.md

-## Techonology
+## Technology

-MPU6050 – integrated circuit that conisists of accelerometer and gyroscope Raspberry Pi2 - single board computer, with I2C protocol connected to MPU6050 Qt, C++ - cross-platform application framework in which application is created Python – script that runs on Raspberry Pi2 ( reads data from sensor and sends it on local area network
+MPU6050 – integrated circuit that consists of accelerometer and gyroscope Raspberry Pi2 - single board computer, with I2C protocol connected to MPU6050 Qt, C++ - cross-platform application framework in which application is created Python – script that runs on Raspberry Pi2 ( reads data from sensor and sends it on local area network